-1. Introduction
+1 Introduction

 - 1.1 The field of Gaming Testing and this Technical Note covers a diverse range of software and hardware testing of gaming equipment, where the scope of testing as well as reporting requirements will be dictated by the specific regulatory requirements stipulated in the jurisdiction(s) for which the testing laboratory wishes to conduct testing for. - 1.2 This Technical Note should be read in conjunction with documents SAC 01 "Terms and Conditions for Accreditation" and ISO/IEC 17025 "General requirements for the competence of testing and calibration laboratories". - 1.3 The information contained in this Technical Note constitutes either amplifications or clarifications to requirements of ISO/IEC 17025 in relation to testing of gaming equipment.
+Key clauses unique to gaming testing laboratories are highlighted within this document.

-2. References
+2 References